A homological approach to (Grothendieck's) completeness problem for regular LB-spaces: Regular LB-spaces

 in $\LBr$ as in $\LB$, cf.~Remark \ref{PAR-1}, where we already saw that $\bar{f}$ does not have a dense range.

 \textcircled{2} It remains to give an example where the parallel is not injective.
-For this we adapt the method used in \cite[Proof of Prop 3.1.6]{SiegThesis}: Let $U$ be a closed subspace of a regular LB-space $X$ such that $X/U$ is not regular and put $Y:=(X/U)^{\sharp}$.
+For this we adapt a method of Sieg \cite[Proof of Prop 3.1.6]{SiegThesis}: Let $U$ be a closed subspace of a regular LB-space $X$ such that $X/U$ is not regular and put $Y:=(X/U)^{\sharp}$.
 Let $c\colon X\rightarrow Y$ be the composition of quotient map and inclusion.
 We pick $y_0\in Y\backslash c(X)$ and define